kevinpapst/kimai2-website/_pages/demo.md

 ---
 layout: page
-title: Test Kimai 2
+title: Demo
 description: Test and evaluate our time-tracker Kimai online, directly from our demo page.
-subtitle: "Find out how time-tracking works in our demo installation"
 permalink: /demo/
 redirect_from:
   - /en/demo.html
   - /demo.html
 ---

-# Demo
+# Test Kimai 2

 {% include alert.html icon="fas fa-desktop" alert='Try out the Kimai time-tracking demo and we promise: your next step will be the download!' %}